This caramel apple upside-down cake is the perfect dessert for fall!

 Follow these tips to get beautiful upside-down cakes every time:

-• Make sure to grease your pan very well.
+• Grease your pan very well and line with parchment.
 I use a very heavy coating of non-stick baking spray that includes flour (like Baker’s Joy), but you can also use a coating of butter and flour.
+Parchment paper is your secret weapon for easily getting the cake out of the pan in one piece.

 • Let the cake cool, but not completely.
 Before you flip the cake upside-down, let the cake cool in the pan for 10 minutes to let it finish setting up.
 However, don’t let it cool completely or it won’t come cleanly out of the pan.

 • Be flip-wise.
 Run a knife around the edges of the cake, then invert a serving plate on top of the pan.
-In one quick motion, flip the cake upside-down.
-Let the cake sit like this on the plate, but still inside the pan, for a few minutes.
+In one quick and confident motion, flip the cake upside-down.
+The cake should immediately release (especially if you used parchment paper!).
+If you don’t feel it release right away, let the cake sit on the plate inside the pan, for a few minutes.
 Gravity will help the cake release in one piece.

 • Remove the cake pan.
 Carefully lift the pan off the cake.
 If any fruit has stuck to the pan, remove it and place it back on the cake.
 (No one will ever know!)